-- Hiring, training, deployment, and supervision of interviewers and field supervisors; - Survey administration, including the determination of appropriate sampling goals, the proper selection of specific locations and dates for interviewing assignments to assure representative sampling, the determination of representative sampling distributions, the determination of the numbers of assignments needed to achieve sampling quotas and distribution goals, the appropriate deployment of interviewers to cover all selected interviewing assignments, the tracking of success in completing interviewing assignments, and the monitoring of success in reaching the sampling quotas and distribution goals; - Proper conduct of dockside interviews with boat captains, anglers, and/or crew members to collect specified data elements; - Validation of 10% of all dockside interviews through remote monitoring or through independent follow-up contacts with interviewees; - Quality control Field Supervisor visits of 5% of all interviewer assignments; - Checking and editing of every data element to correct coding or data-entry errors; - Preparation and delivery of summary tables for use in reviewing and evaluating the sampling results and the collected data; - Delivery of properly formatted, error-free data sets with all specified variables according to a specified delivery schedule; and - Review of survey results and preparation of proposals to improve survey procedures.
+- Hiring, training, deployment, and supervision of interviewers and field supervisors; - Survey administration, including the determination of appropriate sampling goals, the proper selection of specific locations and dates for interviewing assignments to assure representative sampling, the determination of representative sampling distributions, the determination of the numbers of assignments needed to achieve sampling quotas and distribution goals, the appropriate deployment of interviewers to cover all selected interviewing assignments, the tracking of success in completing interviewing assignments, and the monitoring of success in reaching the sampling quotas and distribution goals;

+- Printing and distribution of HMS permit list field books for use by field interviewers. - Proper conduct of dockside interviews with boat captains, anglers, and/or crew members to collect specified data elements; - Validation of 10% of all dockside interviews through remote monitoring or through independent follow-up contacts with interviewees; - Quality control Field Supervisor visits of 5% of all interviewer assignments; - Checking and editing of every data element to correct coding or data-entry errors; - Preparation and delivery of weekly monitoring reports, interviewer performance measure reports, and data review materials for use in reviewing and evaluating the sampling results and the collected data: - Delivery of properly formatted, error-free data sets with all specified variables according to a specified delivery schedule; and - Review of survey results and preparation of proposals to improve survey procedures.